Archive for the ‘ideas’ Category

 because it was pretty simple, really.
 For each cd envelope, I used heavyweight fusible interfacing inside & made 2 identical 5″ pockets that I just slipped inside each other and sewed closed around the top.
 I quite liked the result and may be making more of these for little gifts, and for the cds that get tossed around my car.

 Then there was a package to send to California for my dear friends who always act as home when I just need to get back there for the beach and some good shopping.
-These new Kaffe Fassett prints (Ombre and Radiation) in the Pastel colorway were just calling to be made into something for them, as they could go with all the pastel vintagey kitchenware they have.
+These new Kaffe Fassett prints (Ombre and Radiation) in the Pastel colorway were just calling to be made into something for them, as they could go with all the vintagey pastel kitchenware they have.

 Been making any hand-sewn gifts lately?
 Show us in our Flickr Pool!